Reading Specialist Endorsement

 As we consider the rapid expansion of information and text it is timely to take a critical view of what literacy means and how it is influencing children’s literacy development and the work of educators.
 Many argue that the rapidly evolving use of technology is potentially shifting the ways in which we construct and comprehend information, or is it?
 In this hybrid/online course, we aim to explore these sometimes competing conceptions of text as we consider what these new literacies mean for children’s literacy development as well our own work as educators.

-LITR 501 Psychology and Pedagogy of Literacy Processes 3 Credits
+LITR 501 Theories and Processes of Literacy and Language Development Across Disciplines 3 Credits

 LITR 502 Curriculum, Instruction and Supervision in Literacy 3 Credits